seanwuapps/soft-components/docs/src/site-content/pages/getting-started.md

 # Getting Started

 To start using these skeuomorphic components, you will need to include 2 files, spoiler alert, it's the `css` and `js` files

 ## Installation

+There are a few ways you can get started with Soft Components:

 ### CDN
 ```html
 <link rel="stylesheet" href="//unpkg.com/soft-components@latest/dist/soft-components/soft-components.css" />